-- It is known to add some color to the way you desire to address your words, and this gets more readers interested in your piece.
+- It is known to add some color to how you desire to address your words, which gets more readers interested in your piece.

 - It is known to guide your readers in a particular direction and make them understand the exact way you desire to address your message or word in the book.